MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/experimental-channel.md

 ### Push notifications (experimental feature)

-This release introduces a push notifications API that can be used by MSIX-packaged desktop apps with Azure app registration-based identities.
+This release introduces a push notifications API that can be used by packaged desktop apps with Azure app registration-based identities.
 To use this feature, you must [sign up for our private preview](https://aka.ms/windowsappsdk/push-private-preview).

 Important limitations: